 It’s important to point out tax filers or preparers are not liable for honest mistakes.

-In general, tax evasion is a legitimate attempt to get out of paying taxes.
+In general, tax evasion is an attempt to get out of paying taxes.
 Under 26 USC 7201, tax evasion is defined as “any person who willfully attempts in any manner to evade or defeat” the assessment or payment of any tax.
 In order for the government to prove its case, they must show that the defendant:

 Examples of tax evasion could include hiding assets, keeping a double set of books, generating false invoices or receipts, or destroying records, among other things.